Dairon Blanco Player Props: Royals vs. Rays

 Dairon Blanco At The Plate

-- Blanco is hitting .261 with two doubles, a triple and two walks.
+- Blanco is hitting .259 with two doubles, two triples and two walks.

-- Blanco has picked up a hit in five games this season (71.4%), including one multi-hit game.

-- In seven games played this year, he has not hit a home run.
+- In six of eight games this season, Blanco has had at least one hit, including one game with multiple hits.

-- Blanco has driven in a run twice this year, but just one in each of those games.
+- Blanco has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.